 Acute lymphocytic leukemia (ALL) is a fast-growing cancer of a type of white blood cells called lymphocytes.
 These cells are found in the bone marrow and other parts of the body.

-Acute lymphocytic leukemia (ALL) occurs when the the body produces a large number of immature white blood cells, called lymphocytes.
-The cancer cells quickly grow and replace normal cells in the bone marrow.
-Bone marrow is the soft tissue in the center of bones that helps form blood cells.
+Acute lymphocytic leukemia (ALL) occurs when the body produces a large number of immature lymphocytes.
+The cancer cells grow quickly and replace normal cells in the bone marrow.
+Bone marrow is the soft tissue in the center of bones that helps form all blood cells.
 ALL prevents healthy blood cells from being made.
 Life-threatening symptoms can occur.

-Most of the time, there is no obvious cause.
-However, the following may play a role in the development of leukemia in general:
+Most of the time, no clear cause can be found for ALL.
+But the following may play a role in the development of leukemia in general:

 Note: These symptoms can occur with other conditions.
-Talk to your doctor about the meaning of your specific symptoms.
+Talk to the doctor about the meaning of specific symptoms.

 A physical exam may reveal the following:

 Blood tests may include:

 Tests are also done to look for changes in the DNA inside the abnormal white cells.
 Certain DNA changes may determine what kind of treatment the person receives and the outlook.

 The first goal of treatment is to get blood counts back to normal.
 If this occurs and the bone marrow looks healthy under the microscope, the cancer is said to be in remission.

 Chemotherapy is the first treatment tried with the goal of achieving complete remission.